kimnle/T1A2-Portfolio/readme.md

 ### Contact

 This page is simple and adheres to the theme of the home page.
-It features an image of a sunflower styled similarly to the home page image, with the exception of the border color.
+It features an image of a sunflower styled similarly to the home page image, with the exception of the border colour.
 Additionally, there's a small list of contact information, including email and phone.

 I've also included links to my GitHub and LinkedIn as buttons, providing alternative ways to connect with me.
 Clicking on these buttons opens a new tab to my respective profiles.